Dark mode is the new light mode. No seriously.

 On the other hand, for email developers and marketers who design HTML emails to match the look and feel of their website or app, this automatic color palette conversion poses serious issues.

-According to our friends at Litmus, there are three different ways an email may be rendered in dark mode:
+According to our friends at Litmus, there are three different ways dark mode emails may render:

 - Partial color invert — This is when the client only detects areas with light backgrounds, and then inverts them so the light backgrounds turn into dark backgrounds.
 In these cases, dark text is also inverted.
 Anything already on a dark background is left as is.
 The result?
 Your branding elements, from colors to logos, are manipulated in unpredictable ways.

 - Full color invert — In this scenario, all colors in the email are inverted — regardless of whether they’re already on the dark side.
 This is definitely the most invasive change.
 It’s also one of the most popular approaches, which poses serious problems for email marketers.
 Plus, email clients that use this logic don’t allow Dark Mode targeting with CSS!